 As we approach 10 years as a property, sustainability is on our minds.
 We occupy a remote corner of the world, and keeping consistently high standards in the sticks, so to speak, is a challenge.

 Sustaining our Forbes Travel Guide Five Stars

-~ General Manager Jon Martin, Quote from interview with the Missoula Current
+~ Former General Manager Jon Martin to the Missoula Current

 Sustaining Our Environment